Download free IR35 contract templates and example clauses

 Clients may prefer to use their own contracts

-Additionally, even if a contractor downloads a contract – or has one drafted on their behalf – the likelihood is that clients (and recruitment agencies) will insist on using their own.
+Even if a contractor downloads a contract – or has one drafted on their behalf – clients and agencies will often insist on using their own terms.

 Seb Maley continued: